-- 1) We calculated cash interest payments on the prior credit agreement using the LIBOR rate plus the applicable LIBOR margin at December 31, 2014.
-We assumed the prior credit agreement would be paid off when it was scheduled to mature in May 2018. - 2) We calculated cash interest payments on the prior term loan agreement using the LIBOR rate plus the applicable LIBOR margin at December 31, 2014. - 3) We calculated cash interest payments on our interest rate swaps using the stated interest rate in the swap agreement less the LIBOR rate through the earlier expiration of the term of the swaps or the term of the prior credit agreement.
+- 1) We calculated cash interest payments on the credit agreement using the LIBOR rate plus the applicable LIBOR margin at December 31, 2015.
+We assumed the credit agreement is paid off when it matures in January 2020. - 2) We calculated cash interest payments on our interest rate swaps using the stated interest rate in the swap agreement less the LIBOR rate through the earlier expiration of the term of the swaps or the term of the credit facility.

-Contingent consideration payments include \$70.2 million recorded as liabilities in our consolidated financial statements at December 31, 2014, and \$24.2 million of future interest accretion on the recorded obligations.
+Contingent consideration payments include \$49.4 million recorded as liabilities in our consolidated financial statements at December 31, 2015, and \$20.9 million of future interest accretion on the recorded obligations.